MyMagicIs/JavaScript_repository/README.md

 Tic-Tac-Toe Game
 The timeless game of Tic-Tac-Toe with a modern twist!
 Before the game begins, dice rolls determine which player goes first.
 Players can choose their tokens, and the winner is celebrated with lively music and flashing lights.
 A fun way to blend logic, randomness, and user experience!

-Calculator
-A sleek, web-based calculator that performs the four basic mathematical functions: addition, subtraction, multiplication, and division.
-The minimalist design and intuitive interface make it a handy tool for quick calculations while showcasing clean and efficient JavaScript code.